Azure/AzOps-Accelerator/README.md

 ## Configuration

-The following script blocks will prepare the repository for Push and Pull operating models.
+The following script blocks and steps will prepare the repository for Push and Pull operating models.

 ### GitHub Actions